 The UNC women’s athletics program captured the 2013 Capital One Cup, which is awarded to the best men’s and women’s Division I athletics programs in the country.
 For winning its first Capital One Cup, the Tar Heels earned $200,000 toward student-athlete scholarships and a spot at the annual ESPY Awards show in Los Angeles.

 Carolina student-athletes have excelled in the classroom as well.
-During the 2014-15 academic calendar, more than 300 student-athletes made the ACC Academic Honor Roll, which requires a cumulative GPA of at least 3.0 for the year.
-It was the third-consecutive season Carolina had produced more than 300 honorees.
+During the 2015-16 academic calendar, more than 350 student-athletes made the ACC Academic Honor Roll, which requires a cumulative GPA of at least 3.0 for the year.
+It was the fourth-consecutive year more than 300 UNC student-athletes have earned the honor.
+Carolina has set or tied its top single-season score in the APR in the last two seasons.
+UNC student-athletes have improved their APR scores from 966 in 2011 to 987 in 2015.

 Cunningham is in his 15th year as a Division I director of athletics.
 He came to Chapel Hill after spending the previous six years as the director of athletics at the University of Tulsa.
 He also was the AD for three years from 2002-2005 at Ball State University.
 He was honored as the 2008-09 FBS Central Region Athletics Director of the Year, an award presented by the National Association of Collegiate Directors of Athletics.